What Are Machine Learning Uses to Improve Static Analysis?

 We then used several supervised machine learning algorithms — specifically the algorithm based on the Support Vector Machine (SVM) model.
-The SVM model works with the labelled examples mapped into an N-dimensional feature space and attempts to separate them by a hypersurface.
+The SVM model works with the labeled examples mapped into an N-dimensional feature space and attempts to separate them by a hypersurface.

-To build and test the model, we used an open source SVM model implementation called “libSVM.”
+To build and test the model, we used an open-source SVM model implementation called “libSVM.”
 This is a C/C++ library with comprehensive documentation and interface and is available under “modified BSD license.”

 We applied the SVM algorithm to the testing subset, and the “FP” and “TP” categories.
 The resulting mapping was accurate with probability in the range of 79%-85%.

 Supervised learning — when used for defect post-processing with available historical defect reports review data — can be a useful tool for prioritizing reports.
 Especially those that are more likely to be associated with a real problem in the code.

 While you don’t have to use any particular static analysis tool to take advantage of these machine learning uses for improved results, we recommend using Perforce static analysis tools.

 - Applying coding standards, such as MISRA, AUTOSAR, and OWASP.